nightwatchjs/nightwatch-docs/guide/overview/what-is-nightwatch.md

 <p class="whatis-logo w3c-logo"><img src="https://www.w3.org/StyleSheets/TR/2016/logos/W3C" alt="W3C WebDriver" title="W3C WebDriver" class="whatis"></p>

-<p>[WebDriver][7] is a general purpose library for automating web browsers, part of the [Selenium][5] project.
-It is now a [W3C specification][10] which standardises browser automation, providing a reliable and consistent protocol to remotely control web browsers via a restful **HTTP API**.</p>
+[WebDriver][7] is a general purpose library for automating web browsers, part of the [Selenium][5] project.
+It is now a [W3C specification][10] which standardises browser automation, providing a reliable and consistent protocol to remotely control web browsers via a restful **HTTP API**.

-<p>Created more than a decade ago, **Selenium** is by far the most widely used project in the automated testing industry, providing a comprehensive set of tools for browser automation, initially written for Java but now with support for most programming languages.</p>
+Created more than a decade ago, **Selenium** is by far the most widely used project in the automated testing industry, providing a comprehensive set of tools for browser automation, initially written for Java but now with support for most programming languages.

 Internally, Nightwatch uses the [W3C WebDriver API][6] to perform the browser automation related tasks, such as opening windows or clicking links.